-The Swiss Alps is one of the most beautiful places on Earth!
+The Swiss Alps is one of the most beautiful places on earth!
 Discover more places to visit in the Swiss Alps from my articles: Inspiring Photos of Swiss Countryside and Things That Make The Swiss Alps Famous and Special (Click to open in a new tab and read later).
-There I have listed all the things that will make you visit the Swiss Alps – they shall give you ideas of what to visit when visiting Switzerland.
+I have listed all the things that will make you visit the Swiss Alps – they shall give you ideas of what to visit when visiting Switzerland.

 Lauterbrunnen to Stechelberg

 1 hour and 45 minutes | 6.5 km or 4 mi

 Lauterbrunnen to Stechelberg route is the most leisurely hike that you can have in Lauterbrunnen.
 Along this route, expect to see lush flowery meadows, at least 10 gorgeous waterfalls, and scenes of the Swiss countryside.

 The path surface in Lauterbrunnen to Stechelberg hiking trail is party unpaved, paved, and gravel.
 Most parts of this route lie beside the Weisse Lutschine river; expect to get soothed by the sound of running water.
 Lastly, the hiking trail has almost no noticeable incline, so you will have a relaxing hike here.